 If you’re in the market to upgrade your pallets or are simply interested in the differences between them, here’s a useful comparison of wooden and plastic pallets to help you choose the best for your needs.

 A big advantage of plastic pallets is that they can be fully recycled and reused.
 When plastic pallets have reached the end of their lifecycle, they can be melted down into pellets and remoulded into new pallets so nothing is going to waste.

 Wooden pallets are also a sustainable choice.
 Wood is a biodegradable material with very little waste.
 If a pallet becomes damaged, the damaged wood can be replaced, or if the wood is irreplaceable, it can be recycled into wood chippings for other use cases.

 Plastic pallets are often more expensive than wooden pallets.
 This is typically because plastic pallets have almost triple the lifespan of wooden pallets and therefore need to be replaced far less often.

 Plastic pallets are significantly lighter than wooden pallets which is ideal for saving money during shipping and transport.
 Wooden pallets are facing rising timber costs in the UK due to Brexit and other factors which can prove more expensive for your business.

 Plastic pallets are lightweight yet durable, meaning they can hold heavy loads while facing very little damage.
-Exporta’s heaviest-duty plastic pallets can hold a static load of 2000KG and a dynamic load of 1000KG.
+Exporta’s heaviest-duty plastic pallets can hold a huge static and dynamic loads, in some cases over 7 tonnes.